mtlynch/mediagoblin/docs/source/pluginwriter/api.rst

   >>> floobie_dir = floobie_config['floobie_dir']

-A tip: you have access to the `%(here)s` variable in your config, which is the directory that the user's mediagoblin config is running out of.
+A tip: you have access to the `%(here)s` variable in your config, which is the directory that the user's MediaGoblin config is running out of.
 So for example, your plugin may need a "floobie" directory to store floobs in.
 You could give them a reasonable default that makes use of the default `user_dev` location, but allow users to override